Psiae/ManorLordsConsoleCommandsMod/README.md

-enables player to use a console to enter commands in-game
+enables player to enter commands via console window in game